ktatroe/MPA-Horatio/README.md

 <a id="requirements"></a>
 ## 1. Requirements

-Horatio is delivered as Swift 2.3 source files.
-Due to Swift’s current lack of ABI-compatibility, there is no framework delivery for it at the moment.
+Horatio is delivered as Swift 3.1 source files.
+Due to Swift’s current lack of ABI-compatibility, there is no pre-compiled framework delivery for it at the moment.

 Horatio requires compilation against iOS SDK 9.0 or higher.